hammingcube/django-tut/README.md

 There’s also a get_list_or_404() function, which works just as get_object_or_404() – except using filter() instead of get().
 It raises Http404 if the list is empty.

+## URL routing

+mysite/mysite/urls.py
+    url(r'^polls/', include('polls.urls', namespace="polls")),
+mysite/polls/urls.py
+    url(r'^$', views.index, name='index'),

+reverse('polls:index') refers to the URL index in namespace polls, that is, '/polls/'.

+## Django Tests

+it created a special database for the purpose of testing it looked for test methods - ones whose names begin with test

+setup_test_environment() installs a template renderer which will allow us to examine some additional attributes on responses such as response.context that otherwise wouldn’t be available.

+Note that this method *does not* setup a test database, so the following will be run against the existing database.

+## Some helper
+Question.objects.create
+.save()
+.filter()

+ where we need to do a couple of things that won’t be necessary in tests.py.  (later in tests.py we will use the django.test.TestCase class, which comes with its own client, so this won’t be required)